 As Google celebrates the change of seasons with a newly enhanced layout, I’ve come down with a bad case of Springtime nostalgia.
 Ah, yes, the glory days of my pre-teen years bring back fond memories.
-Like any good tech nerd, these memories don’t consist of playing in the sun or relaxing in the shade, but instead, of the wild, wild, west of the web.
+But, like any good tech nerd, these memories don’t consist of playing in the sun or relaxing in the shade, but instead, of the wild, wild, west of the web.

 The year is 1998.
 Everyone and their mom is planning their own website, and you’re looking to get in on the action.
-But,Β how?
+But, how?
 Easy, as any informed webmaster of our time knows, there are 13 critical components that define a great website.
 Allow me to explain…

 1. Free Hosting With a Site Builder

 First, you will need a free hosting account with a reputable, professional, top-of-the-line hosting provider like Geocities or Tripod.
 Really, any service that will host your files and provide you with an easy-to-use site-building interface will do.
 Most importantly, make sure you base your decision upon which company’s name you think sounds the coolest.